seemayadav031/bloggingSite/README.md

 - Make sure that only the owner of the blogs is able to edit or delete the blog.
 - In case of unauthorized access return an appropirate error message.

-## Testing
-- To test these apis create a new collection in Postman named Project 1 Blogging
-- Each api should have a new request in this collection
-- Each request in the collection should be rightly named.
-Eg Create author, Create blog, Get blogs etc
-- Each member of each team should have their tests in running state

 ## Response

 ### Successful Response structure